How to Make a ‘You’ve Got This’ Video:

 2) Be yourself.
 Speak from the heart.

-3) If you are HIV positive, How did you feel when you were first diagnosed?
+3) How did you feel when you were first diagnosed?
 Were some of your fears unreasonable?
 What helped you learn to cope?

-4) If you are HIV positive, What is the best advice you could give to someone that was recently diagnosed?
+4) What is the best advice you could give to someone that was recently diagnosed with bipolar disorder?
 What do you wish you had known when you first found out?

 Healthline may discontinue or decline to share video or written content submissions for reasons including, but not limited to:

 • the video contains offensive, vulgar, or violent content